From Similarity to Vulnerability: Key Collision Attack on LLM Semantic Caching: Evaluation

 \subsection{Experimental setup}

 For \TermA{}, we adopt \texttt{GPTCache} \cite{bang2023gptcache} with a cosine similarity threshold $\tau$ as the response-level semantic cache.
+As for RQ1, we also conduct experiments on the practical industry services in AWS Bedrock~\cite{AWSSemanticCache} and Azure API Management~\cite{MicrosoftSemanticCache2}.
 For \TermB{}, we re-implement \texttt{SemShareKV} \cite{zhao2025semsharekv}, which employs Locality-Sensitive Hashing (LSH) for internal state sharing in the KV cache.
 We both use Qwen3-8B~\cite{yang2025qwen3} as the backend LLM.
 Since our generator adopts a search algorithm, we set the maximum search steps to 1000 to bound the attacker's budget.

+\mypara{Compared Baseline} We introduce a Genetic Algorithm (GA) baseline~\cite{lambora2019genetic} as a black-box generator while keeping the validator unchanged.
+Specifically, the fitness function is defined as the cosine similarity between the adversarial query embedding and the target embedding.